kubos/kubos/docs/os-docs/linux-docs/using-kubos-linux.rst

 /home/system/logs
 ^^^^^^^^^^^^^^^^^

-All log files generated with rsyslog reside in this directory.
+All log files generated with :ref:`rsyslog <logging>` reside in this directory.
+A symlink has been set up to have `/var/log` route to this location.

 /home/system/usr/bin
 ^^^^^^^^^^^^^^^^^^^^